Amo-Addai/real-estate-blockchain-dapp/design_pattern_decisions.md

 #### How it Works
 In this **Real Estate Blockchain Decentralized Application** project, the *Self-destruct* design pattern is implemented within the **RentToContract.sol** Smart Contract.
 It works by the function **killContract()** which can only be called by the owner of the contract using the *ownerOnly* modifier.
 In this case, the owner is the calling *EnlistmentToContract.sol* Smart Contract.

+## Fail early and Fail loud Design-Pattern
+This design pattern involves creating a modifier or function which checks the condition required for the execution of a Smart Contract function as early as possible in the function body and throws an exception if the condition is not met.
+This is a good practice to reduce unnecessary code execution in the event that an exception will be thrown.

+#### How it Works
+In this **Real Estate Blockchain Decentralized Application** project, the *Fail early* design pattern is implemented within the **RentToContract.sol** Smart Contract.
+It works by using the modifier *validateAmount()* which uses the function **throwsErrorIfZero(num)**, which then ensures that any amount (rent payment) sent to the Smart Contract (within the *receiveMonthlyRent()* function) is greater than 0.

+# Conclusion
+As seen above, those are the main design patterns employed within the project so far.
+However, there are other patterns that could potentially be added, like the *Speed Bump* or the *Withdrawal* patterns.

+The **Withdrawal / Pull over Push Payments** design pattern in particular, will be a very good fit for this project.
+This is the pattern where the sender Smart Contract (the *EnlistmentToContract.sol*) wants to send ether to the receiver Smart Contract (the *RentToContract.sol*), and instead of instantly transfering ether, the sender exposes a *withdraw()* function and alerts the receiver to call it to receive the ether to be sent, so the sender just manages the ether balances for other Smart Contracts.
+This pattern can be used in this project, but only when the project is expanded to allow ether transfers between tenants and landlords.